 Higher krone hikes are to be expected in 2019 because of the fact that 2017 was the year that krone pretty much disconnected from the oil price.
 But this disconnect is not a complete one, because fluctuations in the price of oil is sure to still have an effect over the crone prices in the future.
 However this time it will be barely noticeable compared to last few years, suggests the webportal Norskcasino.online.

 Even though Brent oil prices have rallied more than 11% this year, the Norwegian krone was not able to catch up.
 In fact, it dropped more than 7% again the euro marking one of its worst years.
-This phenomenon has left all the experts guessing to why this happened because normally an increased oil price takes the krone along for the ride.
-However, the real reason of the krone lagging behind is that the Euro has become very strong this year.
+This phenomenon has left all the experts guessing why this happened because normally an increased oil price takes the krone along for the ride.
+However, the real reason for the krone lagging behind is that the Euro has become very strong this year.
 The political risks have decreased and eurozone growth has been as strong as ever.
 The last hit was probably the less accommodative monetary policy by the ECB.

 The oil industry has lagged behind the housing sector because the housing prices quickly came crashing down for some reason, leaving Norwegian officials in fear of having their real estate bubble burst.